gboehl/econpizza/README.rst

 The package allows to solve nonlinear HANK models.
 The approach to deal with the distribution is inspired by the `Sequence-Space Jacobian <https://github.com/shade-econ/sequence-jacobian>`_ method (`Auclert et al., 2022, ECMA <https://doi.org/10.3982/ECTA17434>`_).
 Steady state and nonlinear impulse responses (including, e.g., the ELB) can typically be found within a few seconds.

+There is a `model parser <https://econpizza.readthedocs.io/en/latest/quickstart.html#the-yaml-file>`_ to allow for the simple and generic specification of models (with or without heterogeneity).

 Installation
 -------------